Rick-Xia/Japanese-iroha/README.md

 # Japanese-iroha
-An ABC introduction to Japanese
+An ABC introduction to Basic Japanese